lakshmisharma17/module20/README.md

 #### Next steps

-- Explore advanced models (Random Forest, Gradient Boosting, XGBoost).
+- Explore advanced models (Random Forest and Gradient Boosting).
 - Perform hyperparameter tuning to improve accuracy.
 - Use pipeline and add scaling
-- Investigate feature interactions and non-linear relationships.
 - (optional) Visualize geographic trends using heatmaps.

 #### Outline of project